 A: We recommend that you install the software on a PC in your first due apparatus, since it is very important to track your resources from the earliest point possible.
 Otherwise, if you only have a computer in a command vehicle, you may install it there but the systems arrival on scene may not coincide with the first due resources.

 Q: How many computers can I install the software on?

 of the software per computer is allowed.
-To get a quote, please contact
+To get a quote, please

 Q: What database program is used?

 A: Microsoft SQL Server.
 The program can be configured to use an existing (already installed) copy, or to use the free version, MS SQL Server Express.

 Q: What framework was the software developed under?